"Normal" phylogenetic networks may be emerging as the leading class: Abstract

 \section{Abstract}

-{The rich and varied ways that genetic material can be passed between species has motivated extensive research into the theory of phylogenetic networks.
-Features that align with biological processes, or with mathematical tractability, have been used to define classes and prove results, with the ultimate goal of developing the theoretical foundations for network reconstruction methods.
-We have now reached the point that a collection of recent results can be drawn together to make one class of network, the so-called \emph{normal} networks, a clear leader.
-We may be at the cusp of practical inference with phylogenetic networks.}\\ {Keywords: Phylogenetic Network; Identifiability; Tree-child Network; Normal Phylogenetic Network}
+The rich and varied ways that genetic material can be passed between species has motivated extensive research into the theory of phylogenetic networks.
+Features that align with biological processes, or with desirable mathematical properties, have been used to define classes and prove results, with the goal of developing the theoretical foundations for network reconstruction methods.
+We may have now reached the point where a collection of recent results can be drawn together to make one class of network, the \emph{normal} networks, a leading contender, sitting in the sweet spot between biological relevance and mathematical tractability.

-The challenge of representing evolutionary relationships in phylogenetic networks has been described as one of the key problems in the use of mathematics in biology~\cite{cohen2004mathematics}.
-The last decade has seen significant investment in exploring the modelling, inference, and mathematics of such phylogenetic networks.
-The motivation is clear: well-studied evolutionary processes, such as horizontal gene transfer, endosymbiosis, and hybridization, are not able to be represented by phylogenetic trees~\cite{DeSalle2020should,doolittle2007pattern-plurali,dagan2006the-tree-of-one}.